 The time shortly before the onset of menopause is known as perimenopause, and is characterized by many of the same symptoms of menopause itself.
-Hot flashes, migraine headaches, wild mood swings, irregular periods and urinary incontinence are not at all uncommon among women of perimenopausal age.
+Hot flashes, migraine headaches, irritability, irregular periods and urinary incontinence are not at all uncommon among women of perimenopausal age.
 Even though these symptoms manifest prior to the onset of actual menopause, they can be addressed with many of the same treatment methods.

 Countless women have found that the cumulative effects of lifestyle adaptations and natural remedies are the most effective and safest way to alleviate a host of perimenopausal side effects.
 Lifestyle alterations often consist of healthier dietary choices, more regular exercise and the implementing of relaxation techniques.
 Natural remedies include phytoestrogenic and non-estrogenic herbal supplements and other forms of alternative medicine, including acupuncture and aromatherapy.